 To say that Octave Rouege is busy is an understatement.

-The Greenfield transplant from Mississippi works full time, participates 12 to 16 hours each week with a local nonprofit and is working toward his Master of Business Administration degree from Lakeland College.
+The Greenfield transplant from Mississippi works full time, participates 12 to 16 hours each week with a local nonprofit and is working toward his Master of Business Administration degree from Lakeland University.

 "So when it comes to actually studying, I have to do it at very odd times," Rouege said.
 "Sometimes it's at night.
 Sometimes it's early in the morning before work.
 Sometimes at lunch."

-Rouege said his workload is alleviated by Lakeland's adult education program through the college's innovative BlendEd feature.
+Rouege said his workload is alleviated by Lakeland's adult education program through the university's innovative BlendEd feature.